 Mixed ligand complexes were prepared from copper salts as chloride (CuCl2.2H2O), and nickel salts as acetate Ni(CH3CO2)2, melatonin (L1), as a first ligand and amino acid (cysteine) (L2), as a second ligand.
-To an aqueous solution (10 mL) of (1 mmol) Cu(II), Ni(II), (0.134 g, 0.176 g respectively), an aqueous solution (10 mL) of melatonin (0.232.2 g, 1 mmol) containing NaOH (0.04 g, 1 mmol) was added.
+To an aqueous solution (10 mL) of (1 mmol) Cu(II), Ni(II), (0.134 g, 0.176 g respectively), an aqueous solution (10 mL) of melatonin (0.232.2 g, 1 mmol) containing NaOH (0.04 g,1 mmol) was added.
 The reaction mixture was stirred and kept in a boiling water bath for 10 minutes.
 An aqueous solution (5 mL) of cysteine (0.121 g, 1 mmol) was added to this hot solution with constant stirring.
-The PH of the resulting mixture was heated again in a water bath (reflux 3.5 h). during this period, a light gray color appeared on the precipitated Cu-complex and a light green color on the precipitated Ni-complex.
+The PH of the resulting mixture was adjusted to 7.5-8 with NaOH (NaOH as a regulator for the PH of the medium), and the mixture was heated again in a water bath (reflux 3.5 h). during this period, a light gray color appeared on the precipitated Cu-complex and a light green color on the precipitated Ni-complex.
 The precipitate was collected by filtration, washed with deionized water, then with absolute ethanol, dried with ether, and then put in the oven.

-2.3 Biomedical evaluation
+2.3.Biomedical evaluation

-The antibacterial and antifungal activity of the synthesized complexes was accomplished using the agar diffusion technique with 10^{-3} M in deionized water solutions.
-Escherichia Coli (G-) (E. Coli), Staphylococcus aurus (G+) (S. aureus) and Candida (C. albicans).
+The antibacterial and antifungal activity of the synthesized complexes was accomplished using the agar diffusion technique with 10-3 M in deionized water solutions.
+Escherichia coli (G-) (E. Coli), Staphylococcus aureus (G+) (S. aureus) and Candida (C. albicans).
 The inhibition diameters were measured to evaluate antimicrobial activity (18).